nerminkekic/Hangman/README.md

     2. Download file hangman.py and run it.

 ##  About this project
     I wanted to write this game to test my skills with the python.
     It was very fun project for me and i enjoyed working on it.
-I would like to expend this project by getting away from command line and using graphics library like tk.
+    Inthe future, I would like to expend this project by getting away from

+    command line and using graphics library like tk.